Keyword Searching Basics

 Too often patent searchers rely too heavily on keyword searching.
 Keyword searching is amazingly powerful, but it should be used in conjunction with classification and date searching for optimal results.

-- TTL:endoscope AND ACLM:("optical system" OR camera)
+- TTL:endoscope OR ACLM:("optical system" OR camera)

 In the example above, I used the rather unusual patentese string "optical system" to mean camera.
 The agents/attorneys who draft patents defined this string to mean camera in a very broad sense.
 I didn't know it was an important search term until I first surveyed some patent claims.
 Once I discovered this concept, I knew to use it in my search as well as the initial term "camera."
+I find that the Concept chart in the charting package helps me to find terms, too, that I might have otherwise not known other attorneys use.

 The title of a patent is designed to give the essence of the invention in as few words as possible.